harlanwei/micom-emulator/README.md

 # micom-emulator

 This project creates an emulation environment for [this](https://github.com/rapid7/metasploit-framework/blob/master/modules/post/android/local/koffee.rb) Metasploit module.
-It composes of an emulated `micom` driver, an emulated `micomd` daemon and a userspace program `watchdog` that shows if an action is successfully triggered.
+It's composed of an emulated `micom` driver, an emulated `micomd` daemon and a userspace program `watchdog` that shows if an action is successfully triggered.

 Tested on: